PriyanshiPrateek812/RockPaperScissors/README.md

-# TictactoeWeb
+# RockPaperScissors
-This is a webpage that will provide a platform for the user and the computer
+This is a webpage that will provide a platform for the user and the computer to play rock paper scissors